-- All parents/guardians have the option to continue to have their child's instruction delivered remotely. - Face coverings will be mandated for all students and employees unless medically unable or a student has the inability to wear a mask listed as an IEP accommodation. - NYSDOH guidance regarding social distancing will be enforced. - All students and staff will need to pass a temperature check daily before entering the building. - There will be multiple points of entry for students. - A cohort model will be used, and students will remain in their classrooms while teachers travel for all classes in virtually all cases to limit student exposure. - There will be student entrance periods before school and after lunch to ensure safe arrivals. - Elementary classes will return at full capacity in large spaces throughout the district. - Alternatively assessed students will return at full capacity by utilizing large spaces or multiple classrooms. - All other classes will be delivered through a hybrid model. - The district will be closed for cleaning and disinfection every Wednesday (subject to change), and all instruction will take place remotely. - A second thorough cleaning and disinfection will take place every Saturday. - If there is a positive case in the district in lieu of direct clearance from the Westchester County Department of Health the district will at the minimum close or quarantine locations of potential exposure for 24 hours, if possible.
-The length of any additional closure will be determined in consultation with the Westchester County Department of Health.
+- All parents/guardians have the option to continue to have their child's instruction delivered remotely. - Face coverings will be mandated for all students and employees unless medically unable or a student has the inability to wear a mask listed as an IEP accommodation. - NYSDOH guidance regarding social distancing will be enforced. - All students and staff will need to pass a temperature check daily before entering the building. - There will be multiple points of entry for students. - A cohort model will be used, and students will remain in their classrooms while teachers travel for all classes in virtually all cases to limit student exposure. - There will be student entrance periods before school and after lunch to ensure safe arrivals. - Elementary classes will return at full capacity in large spaces throughout the district. - Alternatively assessed students will return at full capacity by utilizing large spaces or multiple classrooms. - All other classes will be delivered through a hybrid model. - The district will be closed for cleaning and disinfection every Wednesday (subject to change), and all instruction will take place remotely. - A second thorough cleaning and disinfection will take place every Saturday. - If there is a positive case in the district will work with the Westchester County Department of Health to contact trace to ensure close and proximate contacts are quarantined and to determine if a closure is necessary.
+The length of any closure will be determined in consultation with the Westchester County Department of Health.